Outward compactness: Abstract logics

-In order to motivate the above concept, we now discuss its relation to the compactness properties of $\LL^2$ introduced in Section \ref{section:CharLL2}.
+In order to motivate the above concept, we now discuss its relation to the compactness properties of $\LL^2$ introduced in Section \ref{section:CharLL2} and show that, for sufficiently strong measures of closeness, these notions coincide.
 For this purpose, we make the following definition, which will also be relevant later in this section.

 \begin{definition} A measure of closeness $\Psi(v_0,\ldots,v_4)$ is \emph{strong} if it is a $\Delta_1^{\ZFC^-}$-formula with \end{definition}